vinicius-pirees/kinos/README.md

 # Phaino

-Phaino is a framework for Video Anomaly Detection
+Phaino is a concept drift-aware framework for managing machine learning models applied in videos.